Singularities of local models: Local models

 \begin{lemma} The reduced special fiber of $M_{\underline{\calG}, \mu}$ contains the $\mu'$-admissible locus $A_{\calG', \mu'}$ in equicharacteristic, where $\mu'$ is the corresponding dominant absolute coweight of $G'$. \end{lemma} \begin{proof} The proof is the same as the proof of \cite[Lemma 3.12]{Ric16}.
 This depends on \cite[Lemma 2.21]{Ric16} which is formulated in an equicharacteristic setting, but the proof extends to the mixed characteristic setting using that $\underline \calT$ is induced. \end{proof}

-\begin{remark} Since our group lifts seldom coincide with the corresponding constructions of \cite{Lev16}, our $M_{\underline{\calG},\mu}$ and $\widetilde{M}_{\underline{\calG},\mu}$ might not generalize the local models from \cite{Lev16}, when $\mu$ is non-minuscule.
-However, our arguments and results below hold for both objects.
+\begin{remark} Since our group lifts seldom coincide with the corresponding constructions of \cite{Lev16}, we do not know how to compare our $M_{\underline{\calG},\mu}$ and $\widetilde{M}_{\underline{\calG},\mu}$ with the local models from \cite{Lev16}, when $\mu$ is non-minuscule.
+However, our arguments and results below still hold for both objects.
 For minuscule $\mu$, both constructions do coincide by \cite[Section 7]{AGLR22}. \end{remark}

 Now, we may state our main result on the singularities of local models.